How to Watch World Cup 2026 Live on SBS Australia

 Yes.
 SBS has live, free and exclusive Australian rights for the FIFA World Cup 2026.
 So the rights answer is direct and simple.
 SBS is the confirmed route for the full tournament in Australia.

 That matters because fans often want the short answer before anything else.
-In this case, the package is already well defined.
-SBS holds the rights, and its streaming platform sits at the centre of the plan.
+In this case, the package is already well defined, and SBS has repeated the same position in its 2023 rights release and its 2026 tournament build-up.
+So there is no local uncertainty around who holds the Australian rights.

 Which World Cup 2026 Matches Are on SBS Australia?